kurt-krueckeberg/open-fda-device-events/open-fda-api.md

  `meta.results.total` **Total number of records** matching the search criteria.
  ------------------- --------------------------------------------------------------------------------------------------------------------------------------

-2. `results` in an array (for non-count queries) of matching records.
+2. `results` in an array (for non-count-returning queries) of matching records.

 ## Authorization Key